tsmx/nodejs-tutorial/README.md

 ### MongoDB data directory for Docker-Compose

-In the tutorial I mapped a local folder to `/data/db` in the MongoDB Docker-Compose container to have the data stored locally to persist it, e.g. when pruning all Docker data.
+In the tutorial a local folder is mapped to `/data/db` in the MongoDB Docker-Compose container to have the data stored locally to persist it, e.g. when pruning all Docker data.

-To adjust this configuration for your environment, change the follwing line in `docker-compose.yml` and put your path to the MongoDB data left to the colon:
+To adjust this configuration for your environment, change the following line in `docker-compose.yml` and put your local path to the MongoDB data left to the colon:

 ```yml
 mongoservice: